Editorial Guide for UUA.org

 Which is correct: email or e-mail?
 How do you abbreviate Unitarian Universalist?
 If you're creating web pages, you'll probably run into questions like these.
 Editorial guides provide a set of standards to use when you're not sure how a word, term, or name should be spelled, punctuated, or referred to.

 This UUA.org style guide provides consistency so readers won't be distracted from your message by variations in style.
-Unitarian Universalist (UU) congregations may want to follow the same styles.
+Unitarian Universalist (UU) congregations may want to follow similar styles.

 A house guide defines styles and practices unique to the publisher, company, or office generating the publication, and determines consistent choices where multiple styles are correct.
 If a standard is not defined in our house styles, then we defer to the standards outlined in the Chicago Manual of Style, Fifteenth Edition, and Merriam-Webster's Collegiate Dictionary.